Towards optimal doubly robust estimation of heterogeneous causal effects: Discussion

 Figure \ref{fig:rates} summarizes the various error rates in this paper graphically, in an illustrative setup where the dimension is $d=20$, CATE smoothness is $\gamma=2d$, and nuisance smoothness $\alpha=\beta=s$ varies from 0--10.
 This shows the various gaps between methods/rates, in an interesting regime where the CATE is relatively smooth compared to the nuisance functions. \\

 Our work raises some interesting open questions, some of the more immediate of which we list here for reference:

-\begin{enumerate} \item Can the error bounds in Theorem \ref{thm:oracle} and \ref{thm:drlearner} be improved without committing to particular first- or second-stage methods? \item What rates can be achieved by specialized sample splitting and tuning of a DR-Learner, rather than an R-Learner? \item What are the analogous results of Corollaries \ref{cor:drlsmooth} and \ref{cor:drlsparse} in non-smooth/sparse models? \item Can the error bounds in Theorem \ref{thm:lprlearner} be obtained with other methods?
+\begin{enumerate} \item Can the error bounds in Proposition \ref{prop:oracle} and Theorem \ref{thm:drlearner} be improved without committing to particular first- or second-stage methods? \item What rates can be achieved by specialized sample splitting and tuning of a DR-Learner, rather than an R-Learner? \item What are the analogous results of Corollaries \ref{cor:drlsmooth} for other function classes? \item Can the error bounds in Theorem \ref{thm:lprlearner} be obtained with other methods?
 A natural alternative is a higher-order influence function approach \citep{robins2008higher,robins2017minimax}, which could avoid the $\alpha \geq \beta$ condition, perhaps at the cost of some extra complexity. \end{enumerate}

 We have obtained partial answers to some of these questions, but most remain unanswered and left for future work.
 One of the deepest open questions is whether the rates given in Corollaries \ref{cor:lproracle} and \ref{cor:lprknowndens} are minimax optimal or not (in the fixed and random design setups, respectively). \\